-Humber acknowledges that a student’s “preferred” first name should be used whenever possible to ensure a supportive, healthy and welcoming academic and living environment.
+Humber acknowledges that a student’s “preferred” first and/or middle name should be used whenever possible to ensure a supportive, healthy and welcoming academic and living environment.

-The First Name Change Request form can be accessed through MyHumber First Name Change Request.
+The First and/or middle Name Change Request form can be accessed through MyHumber First Name Change Request.

-Humber student systems (MyHumber, Blackboard and Hmail) will reflect the new first name.
-This first name will also be used on all Office of the Registrar documentation including transcripts, confirmation of enrolment (COE), confirmation of graduation (COG), and credentials (certificate, diploma, degree).
+Humber student systems (MyHumber, Blackboard and Hmail) will reflect the new first and/or middle name.
+This first and/or middle name will also be used on all Office of the Registrar documentation including transcripts, confirmation of enrolment (COE), confirmation of graduation (COG), and credentials (certificate, diploma, degree).

 The change will not be reflected on any third party system (OSAP, WSIB, Second Career, etc.).
 Please contact the organization directly regarding their name change policies.